 On a couple of instances we forgot to lock the gate, and before we knew it other guests had strolled in to have a look around only to find us splashing in the hot tub half-naked.
 I guess they didn’t notice the very obvious “PRIVATE” sign on the gate.

 The onsite restaurant, Del Rey, does not have a street-side entrance.
 It is hidden discreetly inside the compound behind the main pool, which makes it feel like a private club for hotel guests (although it’s not).
 Del Rey features a tapas-style menu inspired by Spain: grilled octopus, short rib empanadas, dates stuffed with Spanish blue cheese, mussels with Bilbao chorizo, grilled lamb chops with a salad inspired by gazpacho, all excellent.
 The cocktails are especially good, too.
 Like the hotel itself, Del Rey is strictly adults-only, 21 and up.
-(See also: A Closer Look at Del Rey, Palm Springs)
+(See also Part 2: A Closer Look at Del Rey, Palm Springs)

 Bottom Line: Although Villa Royale is not 5-star quality, it is rather fabulous.
 I could easily hole up here again for a few days without ever leaving the confines of the estate.
 Highly recommended.